10 Expert-approved Construction Accounting Best Practices

 4. Manage Change Orders

-Construction projects can often undergo changes from the original plan, which can cut into project profits or even result in disputes with customers.
-To avoid this, the original contract should spell out exactly how to handle change orders.
+The use of Change Orders to document changes to the original bid can avoid disputes with customers—and the original contract or bid should spell out exactly how to handle change orders.
 Contractors should also establish a standard change order process with full documentation of the work and cost required for each requested change.

-5. Leverage Accounting Software
+5. Use Construction-Specific Accounting Software

-6. Choose the Right Payroll Provider
+7. Choose the Right Payroll Provider

 With the rigorous reporting requirements in the construction industry, companies may find that payroll can be a complex process.
-This can apply in instances, such as prevailing wage requirements, certified payroll reporting, multiple pay rates, multiple states, and multiple localities.
-Construction companies can also face numerous payroll reporting requirements, even if they don’t have to file certified payroll.
-These can include union reports, worker’s compensation, new hire reporting, and equal employment opportunity (EEO) minority compliance.
+This can apply in instances such as prevailing wage requirements, certified payroll reporting, multiple pay rates, multiple states, and multiple localities.

 Because there are so many variables that factor into processing payroll for a construction company, it’s important to select the right construction payroll provider.
 The ability to manage multiple pay rates is key for processing payroll as are multistate, union-specific, and job costing tools.

-7. Track Business Expenses
+8. Track Business Expenses

 Tracking business expenses can be tricky, as it includes tracking materials and labor too.
 If you’re paying for these expenses with a credit card, it’s imperative that you use one that’s only for business.
-You’ll need to track payroll, subcontractor fees, equipment, and material purchases, making sure that the date, description, and payment made are indicated for each transaction.
+You’ll need to track payroll, subcontractor fees, equipment, and material purchases, ensuring that the date, description, and payment made are indicated for each transaction.

 It’s also important to categorize these expenses by service and individual job so that you can track how much money came in as well as how much you spent on expenses easily.
 You may want to use a digital expense tracker app to automate this process for you.

-8. Reconcile Bank and Supplier Statements
+9. Reconcile Bank & Supplier Statements

 Each month, your bank and suppliers will send a statement for each of your accounts, which you’ll need to reconcile to ensure that it matches up with your own accounting system, invoices, and payments.
 After checking for any discrepancies, you may need to contact your bank to discuss any issues that come up.

 While reconciling your accounts, you may also want to review whether you’ve had any unexpected expenses, which will impact a project’s profit forecast by raising the predicted job costing.
-You’ll want to make sure that this is accounted for, and that you have a plan in place to ensure that you don’t lose profitability and compromise your profit margin.
-Check out our recommendations for the best bank reconciliation software.
+You’ll want to ensure that this is accounted for and that you have a plan in place so that you don’t lose profitability and compromise your profit margin.

 10. Improve Inventory Tracking

 Automating inventory management is the key to increased efficiency and eliminating time-consuming manual tasks.
 Since contractors deal with an array of construction materials―from raw materials and consumables to prefabricated products―and are often managing multiple construction sites at any given time, the need to streamline storage locations, work orders, and purchase orders (POs) using an inventory management system is crucial.
-We suggest reviewing our recommendations for the best inventory management software.

 How Construction Accounting Is Unique

 Construction accounting differs from regular business accounting in several ways.
-In addition to the standard accounts receivable (A/R), accounts payable (A/P), and payroll transactions, construction companies also deal with job costing, change orders, progress billings, and customer deposits.
+In addition to the standard accounts receivable (A/R), accounts payable (A/P), and payroll transactions, construction companies deal with job costing, change orders, progress billings, and customer deposits.
 Here’s a summary of its three most distinct traits:

 - Project-based: Whether related to production, billing, or labor, construction companies operate their business primarily around projects.
 Therefore, contractors must treat every construction project as a unique, short-term profit center.
 To control costs and bid successfully, it’s crucial to track accurate costs for each project individually.

 - Decentralized production: Construction projects primarily happen on different job sites as opposed to a fixed location.
-Both equipment use and labor frequently moves from site to site, which can result in mobilization costs.
+Both equipment use and labor frequently move from site to site, which can result in mobilization costs.
 It also means that equipment and labor costs must always be tracked to each job site along with the correct wage rate.

 - Long-term contracts: In construction, production contracts can last years and have multiple, extended payments over that time.
 Contract terms frequently allow 30, 60, or 90 days or more to pay invoices.
 As a result, revenue recognition and cash management carry special considerations in construction.